Solinea/goldstone-server/INSTALL.rst

 Your first task is to change your admin account password and e-mail address.
 You can do this from the account settings page.

 The installation also created an initial tenant, with a tenant administrator.
 The tenant administrator is also Goldstone's default tenant administrator.
-You may wish to change this tenant's name, enter the tenant owner's name and contact information, create more tenant admins for it, or change the tenant admin's name or password, which is "gsadmin" / "changeme".
+You may wish to change this tenant's name, owner name, or contact information; change the tenant admin's name or password, which is "gsadmin" / "changeme"; or create more tenant admins.